Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 5. Urethral catheterization.

-1. Reflux (intraprostatic or urethroprostatic), when disease-causing organisms enter the prostate.
+1. Reflux (intraprostatic or urethroprostatic) when pathogens enter the prostate.

 2. Transurethral operations that were performed without prior antibiotic therapy.